CharaChorder/docs/docs/Chords.rst

 To switch between dynamic libraries, we add library chords in the device manager's library editor: https://charachorder.io/config/chords/

-First we add a base library chord.
+First, we add a base library chord.
 This exits any dynamic library.

 * chord: ``lib``
 * output: ``{action: base library}base``